-The intensity of her shoulder massage, however, didn’t drop in intensity, and it overwhelmed Davis to forget that his lower back was supposed to be enjoying the sensation of a girl’s thighs all over it.
+The intensity of her shoulder massage, however, didn’t drop, and it overwhelmed Davis to forget that his lower back was supposed to be enjoying the sensation of a girl’s thighs all over it.

 Davis couldn’t believe he’d be thinking this, but he really wanted to switch places with him that instant!

 “I know I carried him – fffffhh! – by myself for a while,” Davis hissed while Viola’s therapy continued to aggravate his nerves.
 “But how come your shoulder – ffffhh! – seems fine?”